 In this post, Lindsay shares several reasons to use a slip leash and if it’s right for your dog.
 Then, Barbara reviews the new slip rope leash from Mighty Paw.

 Hi, it’s Lindsay!
 A slip lead is a simple leash that loops through itself (like a choke collar or slip collar).
 It creates a 2-in-1 leash/collar system but you can also just leave your dog’s normal collar on.

 This type of leash is a good option for dogs that are trained but still need a few gentle reminders every now and then.
-For example, Ace knows how to heel and pay attention but he’s still 70 pounds and overly interested in greeting other dogs or following his nose at times.
+For example, my old dog Ace knew how to heel and pay attention but he was still 70 pounds and overly interested in greeting other dogs or following his nose at times.
 (2020 update: Ace has passed away.)

 Slip leads gently tighten under tension and quickly loosen again once tension is gone.
 For this reason, it’s a great leash for obedience training and for walking a dog who already has some leash skills.

 A slip lead was not ideal for my weimaraner pup Remy when he was younger.
 It would be too tight on his neck the whole time because he has no sense to stop pulling!
 But, the slip lead is perfect for dogs that have some training or are mild pullers.

 See our post: how to stop my dog from pulling.

 Reasons to consider a slip lead for your dog

 Is a slip lead a good choice for you?
 Here is some more info on how a slip lead may help.